 For your home first aid kit, you can even buy a small wall-mounted cabinet.
 This way, you’ll have enough space for all of the essentials, and have your first aid kit easily accessible and neatly displayed.

-When choosing a place for your first aid kit, have in mind that most of the herbal remedies need to be kept in a dark and cool space to retain their medicinal properties and potency.
+When choosing a place for your homemade first aid kit, have in mind that most of the herbal remedies need to be kept in a dark and cool space to retain their medicinal properties and potency.

-Regularly check the items in your first aid kit and replace the ones that have gone bad or are running low.
-The trick is to keep your natural first aid kit stocked with fresh, potent items that are always on hand.
+Regularly check the items in your natural first aid kit and replace the ones that have gone bad or are running low.
+The trick is to keep your first aid kit stocked with fresh, potent items that are always on hand.